PeterPierinakos/vanilla-rustlang-server/README.md

-> Note: the server is currently being refactored in order to implement some test suites.

 # Vanilla-RustLang-Server (VRS) 🦀

 VRS is a simple, minimal, free and open source static web server written in Rust which uses absolutely no dependencies and revolves around Rust's std::net built-in utility.